 Creative spaces make use of modern designs with a greater care for the aesthetics of the working space.
 Strong design elements can reflect the company’s brand to visiting clients, as well as create a highly desirable office environment to attract prospective employees and encourage collaborative company cultures.

-Popular design trends make use of transparent partitions and flexible open space, with attention to facilitating face-to-face communication, and make use of collaborative technologies such as interactive whiteboards.
+Popular office design trends make use of transparent partitions and flexible open space, with attention to facilitating communication, while still maintaining health safety standards.

 For some, optimizing business productivity may be as simple as moving a few desks and erecting some partitions.
 For others, you may need to take a more holistic approach where you design your office layout based on the needs of your business and your employees.